jayshah41099/Pycastination/README.md

 25. BudgetTracker.py - it allows to add money, spending, monthly subscription and presents a nice balance sheet.
 26. Speech_to_Text.py - it converts speech into text format.
 27. pdf_to_speech.py - it reads out content of the pdf file.
+28. StickyNotes_GUI.py - it converts xlsx file and shows the upcoming tasks in interactive user interface.
+29. StickyNotes.py - it converts xlsx file and shows the upcoming tasks.
+30. Repeat_Char_Counter.py - it counts charcter occorences in the single statement.
+31. Palindrome.py - it identifies the word that spells same from forward or backword - Palindrome Words
+32. LCM.py - it finds out least common number, which is divisible by both entered numbers.